London Borough Of Bexley

 Who am I?

-I am a qualified psychotherapist working with adults on a one-to-one basis in Sudbury, Suffolk.
+I am a qualified psychotherapist working with adults on a one-to-one basis in the London Borough of Bexley.
 I have a great deal of experience working successfully with a mix of clientele presenting many different issues.

 I have successfully worked with anxiety; depression; bereavement and loss; issues relating to sex and shame; psychological, physical and emotional abuse; and have supported my clients through huge life changes.

 My interest in psychology and philosophy began when I was quite young.
 I wanted to understand myself and my life as much as possible.
 There were episodes of emotional turmoil and mental health issues in my family, and these experiences drove me to further my understandings of " the human condition".